Skip to main content

 Creative Commons License

-How to setup a minimal Slurm cluster
+How to set up a minimal Slurm cluster

 This is not a requirement for the High Performance Computing theme.
-It is a tutorial for teachers & course runners to setup a training environment - if that is not relevant to you then please ignore!
+It is a tutorial for teachers & course runners to set up a training environment - if that is not relevant to you then please ignore!

-For this task we will be using Flight Solo, an open source image for setting up a HPC environment for research and scientific computing, including SLURM and HPC package management using spack (among other things).
+For this task we will be using Flight Solo, an open source image for setting up an HPC environment for research and scientific computing, including SLURM and HPC package management using spack (among other things).
 We will be setting up a minimal training cluster consisting of:

 • 1 login node